carmenlup/Introspect1B/README.md

 ```
 4. Both publishing message from Product and consuming message in OrderService should be logged in the terminal:
 ![communication between services](Documentation/Images/PubishConsumeMessage.jpg "communication between services")

-# Introspect1B overview
-Introspect1B solution includes 2 microservices that are separated projects.
-Solution strucure contains the following projects:
-1. ProductService project
-1. OrderService project

-# ProductService Microservice Documentation
-ProductService microservice is a RESTful API that provides product related functionalities.
-It allows users to manage products, including creating, updating, retrieving, and deleting product information.
-It provides a Swagger UI for easy API exploration and testing.
-ProductService Create endpoint use Dapr to publish events to a message broker when a product is created.
-This allows other services, such as OrderService, to subscribe to these events and perform actions based on product availability.

-Also, it is containerized using Docker for easy deployment and scalability.
-Please reffer to the [Dockerfile](ProductService/Dockerfile) file code that contains documented step by step configuration to containerize the Product service.

-For detaild documentation for ProductService implementation and please refer to the [StepByStepImplementation.md](ProductService/Documentation/StepByStepImplementation.md) file.

-# OrderService Microservice Documentation
-OrderService microservice is a RESTful API that subscribes to ProductService events to demonstrate communication between microservices using Dapr.
-It provides a Swagger UI for easy API exploration and testing.

-OrderService is also containerized using Docker for easy deployment and scalability.
-Please refer to the [Dockerfile](OrderService/Dockerfile) file code that contains documented step by step configuration to containerize the Order service.

-For detailed documentation for OrderService implementation please refer to the [StepByStepImplementation.md](OrderService/Documentation/StepByStepImplementation.md) file.

 # Deployment on azure
 Instead of using Docker Desktop, you can deploy the microservices to Azure Container Registry (ACR) and Azure Container Apps (ACA).